Mick O'Flanagan: Bohemians

+In the 1946-47 Leinster Senior Cup final, Mick would score an astonishing six goals in an 11–0 win for Bohemians over Grangegorman The 1946-47 season would be the last where O'Flanagan would play regularly for Bohemians, appearing only sporadically in the late 1940s and making a brief comeback in the 1951-52 season.
+In all competitions, O'Flanagan scored 127 goals in 188 appearances, including 52 goals in 78 League matches.

 Belfast Celtic

 During the summer of 1949, O'Flanagan also guested for Belfast Celtic on their tour of North America.
 Other members of the touring party included Billy McMillan, Tom Aherne, Robin Lawler, Johnny Campbell and manager Elisha Scott.
 These were the last games Belfast Celtic played before the club disbanded.
 O'Flanagan scored twice during the tour.
-His first goal came on 12 May in 5–0 win against Ulster United and he scored again in a 4–0 win against Montreal All-Stars on 1 June.
-However the highlight of the 10 game tour came on 29 May when Celtic beat Scotland 2–0 at Triborough Stadium.
+His first goal came on 12 May in a 5–0 win against Ulster United, and he scored again in a 4–0 win against Montreal All-Stars on 1 June.
+However, the highlight of the 10 game tour came on 29 May when Celtic beat Scotland 2–0 at Triborough Stadium.
 During the second half, fights broke out, including one between O'Flanagan and Scotland's Willie Waddell.
 That was the last time Scotland ever played a club side.

 Irish international

 Soccer

 O'Flanagan made his only appearance for Ireland on 30 September 1946 in a 1–0 defeat against England at Dalymount Park.
 Among his teammates that day was his brother Kevin.
 Mick was only called up as a late replacement for the injured Davy Walsh and he had spent the previous night entertaining a party of English journalists at Templeogue tennis club.
-The following morning he went to work in his pub in Dublin and did not learn of his call up until just a few hours before the game was due to kick off.
+The following morning, he went to work in his pub in Dublin and did not learn of his call up until just a few hours before the game was due to kick off.

 Rugby

 In 1947m O'Flanagan began playing rugby union with Lansdowne FC and on 28 February 1948 he played for Ireland against Scotland in a 6–0 win at Lansdowne Road.
-This helped an Ireland team featuring Karl Mullen and Jack Kyle, win the Triple Crown, Grand Slam and the 1948 Five Nations Championship.
+This helped an Ireland team, featuring Karl Mullen and Jack Kyle, win the Triple Crown, Grand Slam and the 1948 Five Nations Championship.